stumpdk/MySql.Server/README.md

 ## API
 * **MySqlServer.Instance**: Retrieves an Instance of the server API.

-* **MySqlServer.StartServer()**: Starts the server and creates a database ("testdatabase").
-Optimally this is run once during a test run.
-But it can be run as many times as needed (to get independent tests).
+* **MySqlServer.StartServer()**: Starts the server.

+* **MySqlServer.StartServer(serverPort)**: Starts the server at a specified port.
+Nice to have if you have a real MySql server running on the test machine.

 * **MySqlServer.ShutDown()**: Shuts down the server.

-* **MySqlServer.ExecuteNonQuery(string query)**: Executes a query with no return on default database ("testdatabase").

-* **MySqlServer.ExecuteReader(string query)**: Executes query and returns a MySqlDataReader object.
+* **MySqlServer.GetConnectionString(string query)**: Returns a connection string to be used when connecting to the server.
+*

-* **MySqlServer.Connection**: Returns a connection object to the default database ("testdatabase").
-This can be used to make more specific operations on the server with a MySqlCommand object (like prepared statements or ExecuteReaderAsync).
+* **MySqlServer.GetConnectionString(string databasename)**: Returns a connection string to be used when connecting to the server and a specific database.
+This method can only be used if a database is already created.